Cora is available ( Updated 08-18-2019 )

-She's been good around all of the other dogs we've met, but was unsure about some of the small dogs who barked (obscenely) and acted like they carried switchblades.
-She didn't give them any attitude, but did look wary.
-We pass a barky Pom every day (behind a wrought iron fence) and while she jumped backwards the first time we crossed paths, she doesn't even act like she hears her anymore.
-She knows she needs to sit before we cross the street, won't even go to the bathroom inside the kennel (because that's for peasants), is house trained, easy on a leash, and ridiculously sweet.
+She's been good around all of the other dogs we've met, large and small.
+She knows she needs to sit before we cross the street, won't even go to the bathroom inside the kennel (because that's for peasants), is house trained and ridiculously sweet.

 It took a while to get updated pictures of her on the website, because she fancies herself a lap dog and you need a little more distance for pics of anything other than her nose.
 Most of the pics you see are fake-out pics where I pulled out my phone, got ready as we were walking, then stopped and quickly snapped before she had a chance to run back to my legs.
 She's big on giving kisses and a big leaner.
 She was really thin from breastfeeding her puppies, but has filled out now and looks amazing.
 She's on the smaller side for a GSD and I think she'd be fine in a condo, as long as she was exercised regularly.
 Walks are her favorite thing in the world and she's a great companion for long hikes.